 If you’re looking to start building an investment portfolio, one great way is using SoFi Invest®.
-The online trading platform lets you research, track, buy and sell ETFs, stocks, crypto, and other assets right from your phone.
+The online trading platform lets you research, track, buy and sell ETFs, stocks, and other assets right from your phone.
 You can get started investing with just a few dollars.

 How do you make money with carbon credits?

 Carbon credits increase in value when demand for them increases and supply decreases.
 As regulated emissions caps decrease, demand increases, as does price.
 Investors can make money with carbon credits by purchasing carbon credits and selling them when their market value increases.

 How much does it cost to buy a carbon credit?

 By investing in carbon credit ETFs, investors can gain exposure to carbon markets with a small amount of capital.
 The value of an individual credit fluctuates based on various market factors.